One inch is a precise measurement, right? You would think, but no.

 As we continue to expand our testing program, it becomes even more important to understand the correlation between stated specs, actual specs, and the impact they have on performance.

-The following table contains the measurements taken for the fairway metals included in our 2017 Most Wanted Fairway Wood Test.
+The following table contains the measurements taken for the hybrids included in our 2017 Most Wanted Hybrid Test.
 Where it makes sense to do so; we have provided both the manufacturer's stated specification alongside our actual measurements.

 Before we get to the data, there are a few points that should be considered.